kubeshop/botkube/docs/proposal/2022-11-22-botkube-plugins-integration.md

 ## Alternatives

-Other approaches that I consider but were introducing too many complications.
+Other approaches that were considered but rejected because of the complexity.

 <details>
   <summary>Discarded alternative</summary>